StayAtHomeCoder/Kaawale.io/README.md

 ## Overview

-Ku Ka'awale is a web application designed to tackle the
+Ku Ka'awale is a web application designed to visualize campus occupancy

 ## User Guide